Dannymane/azure_obsidian/My notes/Azure App Service (AAS).md

 Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.

-scale up/down – scale number of cores/RAM of the underlying machine.
+scale up/down – scale number of cores/RAM of the machine. (vertical scaling)

 scale out/in – scale the number of machines

  Azure App Service works with orchestration platforms: Windows containers and Docker Compose (.yml file).
 For Kubernetes use **Azure Kubernetes Service** **(AKS)** instead of AAS.

 Containers (Windows or Linux) are pulled from Azure Container Registry or Docker Hub.

-Summary:

 -       Windows apps are run without container
 -       Linux based apps are run within single container – Azure creates it under the hood